atodorovska/ample-api/README.md

-Platform for sharing and renting of clothing - api.
+Platform for sharing and renting of clothing.